adamsanderson/ruby_diff/README.txt

 This is likely to change a bunch, but for the moment: ruby_diff old_file new_file

-Or for git repositories, etc.
+For git repositories, etc.
   ruby_diff --git HEAD --git-wd

 Compare three different release tags. ruby_diff --git v0.1 --git v0.2 --git v0.3

+For subversion repositories
+  ruby_diff --svn http://project.svnserver.org/lib --svn BASE:lib

 See help for more information.

 == Contact